-Indonesia is a unique country with countless of resources and diversities that make this country is rich with various business potentials.
+Indonesia is a unique country with countless of resources and diversities that make this country is rich with various business potentials, especially for foreign investment.

 Pekanbaru is appointed to be one of the best cities for investment in Indonesia for 3 years in a row (2014, 2015, and 2016).
 This is the 9th largest cities in Indonesia with the highest money and banking rotation in Indonesia.
 Currently, Pekanbaru is the host of several mega-foreign companies in petroleum, oil, pulp, wood-sawmill, rubber-processing, as well as CPOs industries.
 Also, as one of the major tourism gates – especially tourists from Southeast Asian and other Asian countries, it also a perfect place for tourism industries.
 Shopping centers and properties are other strengths that this city has that invite many new PMAs to invest (find out how to set up a company in Indonesia).